Vyatka Land: History

-Udmurts inhabited Vyatka Land before the arrival of Slavic settlers.
-According to the Legend of the Vyatka Land, they came from Novgorod in 1174, conquered Kotelnich and Nikulitsyn with the supernatural help of saints Boris and Gleb and founded Khlynov (now Kirov), which became the main settlement of Vyatka Land (often called Vyatka as well).
+Udmurts inhabited Vyatka Land before the arrival of Russian settlers from Novgorod or Vladimir-Suzdal.
+According to the Legend of the Vyatka Land, they came from Novgorod in 1174, conquered Kotelnich and Nikulitsyn with the supernatural help of saints Boris and Gleb, and founded Khlynov (now Kirov), which became the main settlement of Vyatka Land.
 This account was disputed by some historians who consider the Legend to be a much later and unreliable source.
-The settlement appears in the archeological record of the 11th–13th centuries and intensifies after the Mongol conquest of Rus'.
-The first undisputed mention of Vyatka in Russian chronicles dates to 1374 when a band of ushkuyniks from Vyatka raided Sarai.
-According to an Udmurt legend, the Udmurts who lived in the settlement on the site of future Vyatka burned down their sanctuary and migrated east to the Cheptsa river.
+The settlement appears in the archaeological record of the 11th–13th centuries and intensifies after the Mongol conquest.
+The first undisputed mention of Vyatka in Russian chronicles dates to 1374, when a band of ushkuyniki (pirates) from Vyatka raided Sarai.
+According to an Udmurt legend, the Udmurts who lived in the settlement on the site of future Vyatka burned down their sanctuary and migrated east to the Cheptsa River.

-The Tatar prince Bektut conquered Vyatka Land in the 1390s.
-Some of the inhabitants were killed and others were captured.
-Ten years later, the prince Simeon Dmitrievich of Suzdal ruled in Vyatka, possibly as a vassal of the Golden Horde.
+Around 1383, it was annexed by Dmitry Konstantinovich of Nizhny Novgorod-Suzdal.
+It remained dependent on Nizhny Novgorod-Suzdal in principle until 1393 and in fact until 1402.
+However, the Tatar prince Bektut launched a military expedition to Vyatka in 1391.
+Some of the inhabitants were killed and others captured, with Vyatka joining the rest of the Russian lands that had already fallen under Tatar suzerainty.
+Following the annexation of Nizhny Novgorod-Suzdal by Moscow, the Suzdalian prince Semyon Dmitriyevich continued the struggle against Moscow and gained military support from the Tatars before he was exiled to Vyatka, where he died in December 1401.
 There was a rivalry between Vyatka and Ustyug which led to several battles fought in the late 14th and early 15th centuries.

-Some time in the first half of the 15th century, Grand Prince Vasily I of Moscow took Vyatka Land from the Suzdalian line of princes and handed it to his brother Yury together with Galich.
+In 1402–1403, Grand Prince Vasily I of Moscow acquired Vyatka Land from the Suzdalian line of princes and handed it to his brother Yury as an appanage principality, together with Galich.
 Yury lived in the latter and sent a deputy to Vyatka.
 He fortified Khlynov (Vyatka), Kotelnich and Orlov and thereafter they were considered towns (goroda).
 Vyatka supported Yury and his son Dmitry Shemyaka against Vasily II in the Muscovite Civil War.
 Jonah, the head of the Russian Orthodox Church, accused the people of Vyatka (vyatchane) of cruelty, destroying churches and selling captives into slavery in 1452.
 By that time the war had ended in victory for Vasily II and he subsequently organised several campaigns to subdue Vyatka.
 The first two were unsuccessful – the Muscovite generals were reportedly bribed off – and only the third one launched in 1459 succeeded.
 The Muscovite army took Kotelnich and Orlov and besieged Vyatka until it surrendered.
 It accepted the suzerainty of Moscow and was forced to pay tribute.
 The residents "gave their lowered foreheads" to the grand prince "to do as he will".
+However, Vyatka continued to experience conflict between local boyars (nobles) and merchants with separatist tendencies, and factions that supported unification with Moscow.